 RVA Mag would like to extend a very warm thank you to the following sponsors.
-These locally owned businesses have been extremely gracious in supporting arts and culture in Richmond by providing financial contributions to RVA Mag.
+These organizations have been extremely gracious in supporting arts and culture in Richmond by providing financial contributions to RVA Mag.
 This has allowed us to thrive as an independent voice in our community and evolve with the city at the same dynamic pace.
 We cannot overstate the importance of local businesses in supporting the community and how this creates an environment where culture and art can thrive.
 The pages of our publication will remain full of editorials and reporting which encourages investment and engagement in locally run businesses.
 They remain the key to the city of Richmond.

 WORLD OF MIRTH